Board of Directors

 Peter spent thirty-four years with Exxon Mobil Corporation in marketing, program and project development, and business communication.
 Peter has been a past member of the New York State Industrial Management Council, the American Petroleum Institute, and the Houston Ad Club.
 Professionally, he has been an advisor to the Board of Directors of the Exxon Independent Marketers Insurance Trust (Dallas, TX), AICE Corporation (Houston, TX), and the VCMG Marketing Group (Birmingham, AL).
 Peter holds a B.S. in Economics from the University of Rochester, Rochester, NY.

-Kimberly C. Maxey – Senior Vice President at Wells Fargo Bank
+Kimberly C. Hunter – Senior Vice President at Allegiance Bank

 She has a strong commitment to her customers which carries over to her community partners.